How the First Amendment Protects Student Speech

 Outside of school, you enjoy essentially the same rights to protest and speak out as anyone else.
 This means you’re likely to be most protected if you organize, protest, and advocate for your views off campus and outside of school hours.

 What are my rights on social media?

-You have the right to speak your mind on social media.
-Your school cannot punish you for content you post off campus and outside of school hours that does not relate to school.
-Some schools have attempted to extend their power to punish students even for off-campus, online posts.
-While courts have differed on the constitutionality of those punishments, the ACLU has challenged such overreach.
+You have the right to speak your mind on social media, and your school cannot punish you for content you post off campus and outside of school hours that does not relate to school.